sinhasagar507/outamation_mortgageRAG_bot/README.md

 ## Acknowledgement

-This project was developed as part of an AI externship focused on mortgage document intelligence.
+The final notebook is a refined version of different concepts learnt and implemented over a span of 6-8 weeks.
+It was developed as part of an AI internship at [Extern](https://app.extern.com/home), in collaboration with [Outamation](https://outamation.com/), focusing on mortgage document intelligence.
 It builds on assignment materials, evaluation guidelines, and feedback from mentors and reviewers who helped shape the architecture, evaluation design, and final demo.